ShaoMun/stablex-iota/README.md

 - Instantly exchange SBX for USDC from the reserve pool
 - Swap directly between regional stablecoins (A→B, no USD intermediate)
 - Withdraw regional stablecoins with dynamic fees based on pool depth

+### Price Feed Architecture
+- **API-Based Price Feeds**: Prices are queried off-chain via API and passed as parameters to contract functions
+- **No Onchain Queries**: Removed dependency on Pyth Network onchain queries for better flexibility and lower gas costs
+- **Price Format**: All prices in micro-USD (1e6 = $1.00)

 ## Core Features